devangk003/GoFetch/data/README.md

-# DataInsight MongoDB Import Guide
+# GoFetch MongoDB Import Guide

-This directory contains tools for importing air quality data into MongoDB for the DataInsight platform.
+This directory contains tools for importing air quality data into MongoDB for the GoFetch platform.

 ## 📁 Files Overview